Office of the Ombudsman (Hong Kong)

-The Office of Ombudsman is a Hong Kong statutory authority, established on 1 March 1989, charged with ensuring that Hong Kong is served by a fair and efficient public administration that is committed to accountable, openness and quality of services.
+The Office of Ombudsman is a Hong Kong statutory authority, established on 1 March 1989, charged with ensuring that Hong Kong is served by a fair and efficient public administration that is committed to accountability, openness and quality of services.
 It operates mainly by investigating and giving recommendations to government departments.

 Functions

 The major purpose of the Ombudsman is to investigate complaints against major public organisations and government departments and agencies in Hong Kong.
 It also oversees complaints against the executive branch in relation to non-compliance with the Code on Access to Information.
 Notably, the Ombudsman is empowered to initiate direct investigations into issues of potentially wide public interest and concern without the requirement of having a complainant.
 For instance, it conducts four to eight active investigations each year, such as regarding the policy over special education services for students with emotional needs, following an enquiry by a Legislative Councillor.
 Another example would be looking into government policy on granting recreational lease and then making recommendations.

 The Ombudsman adopts a variety of methods to handle complaints.
-The basic form is inquiry, referring to the practice that requires the organisation to offer a response for examination and giving suggestion thereafter.
-When serious or further problems were observed, a full investigation follows.
+The basic form is inquiry, referring to the practice that requires the organisation to offer a response for examination and give suggestions thereafter.
+When serious or further problems are observed, a full investigation follows.
 It applies when the complaint involves issues of principle, systemic flaws or serious maladministration.
-An full investigation will be conducted with prior notice to the head of the department concerned.
+A full investigation will be conducted with prior notice to the head of the department concerned.
 In cases of minor maladministration, with the consent of the complainant and the organisation concerned, investigators trained in mediation will serve as impartial mediators to settle the conflict.

 It is worth noting that the Ombudsman is statutorily prevented from investigating: prosecutorial policy, legal proceedings, imposition (or variation) of condition of land grant, personnel matters and commercial transactions.
 Also, it will not take a complaint made more than two years after the complainant first knew of the situation.
-The Ombudsman will not take complaints if the complainant was not the person aggrieved or if the complaint has no connection with Hong Kong.
+The Ombudsman will not take complaints if the complainant is not the person aggrieved or if the complaint has no connection with Hong Kong.
 It also retains discretion to reject complaints that are trivial, frivolous or not made in good faith.